Ultimate 2 Weeks Japan Itinerary:

 Nijo Castle

 Nijo Castle is a former imperial palace and a World Heritage Site.
 Besides the ornately decorated palace rooms, the castle also has beautiful gardens.
+Visit if you have time, but it’s not a must see castle in my opinion.

 How to get there: from Kyoto Station, city bus numbers 9 or 50 stop in front of the castle.